Embodied-R1: Reinforced Embodied Reasoning for General Robotic Manipulation: Introduction

-Our contributions include: \circled{1} pioneering ``pointing'' as a unified, embodiment-agnostic representation and defining core embodied pointing abilities to bridge perception and decision; \circled{2} constructing the comprehensive \textit{Embodied-Points-200K} dataset for these capabilities; and \circled{3} proposing \alg, a VLM designed to boost spatial reasoning and embodied pointing, thereby delivering powerful embodied reasoning performance. \circled{4} With only 3B parameters, \alg attains state-of-the-art performance on 11 diverse spatial and pointing benchmarks and enables robust zero-shot robotic manipulation, achieving 56.2\% success in SIMPLEREnv simulation and 87.5\% in 8 real-world XArm tasks, representing a 62\% improvement over strong baselines, without task-specific fine-tuning.
+Our contributions include: \circled{1} pioneering ``pointing'' as a unified, embodiment-agnostic representation and defining core embodied pointing abilities to bridge perception and decision; \circled{2} constructing the comprehensive \textit{Embodied-Points-200K} dataset for these capabilities; \circled{3} proposing \alg, a VLM trained with RFT to resolve the multi-solution dilemma for embodied pointing, delivering powerful reasoning. \circled{4} With only 3B parameters, \alg attains state-of-the-art performance on 11 diverse spatial and pointing benchmarks and enables robust zero-shot robotic manipulation, achieving 56.2\% success in SIMPLEREnv simulation and 87.5\% in 8 real-world XArm tasks, representing a 62\% improvement over strong baselines, without task-specific fine-tuning.